Social Welfare Surcharge (SWS) in Customs - A Comprehensive Guide – NimbusPost

 Exclusions from the Social Welfare Surcharge

-Safeguard Duty and its Relation to SWS
+Safeguard Duty and Its Relation to SWS

 Countervailing Duty: An Exclusion from SWS

-Countervailing duty is imposed to counter the negative impact of subsidies provided by foreign governments on their exports.
+A countervailing duty is imposed to counter the negative impact of subsidies provided by foreign governments on their exports.
 This is necessary to ensure fair competition between domestic and foreign goods.
 Since the countervailing duty is a corrective measure designed to restore balance rather than generate revenue, it isn’t included in the SWS calculation.
-Its purpose is to level domestic goods’ playing field, not finance social welfare projects.
+Its purpose is to level the domestic goods’ playing field, not finance social welfare projects.

 Anti-dumping Duty in SWS Calculation